datanav/docs/management-studio.rst

     :align: center
     :alt: DataSet

-Double clicking on a pipe takes you into this pipes working area.
+Double clicking on a pipe takes you into this pipe's working area.

 By pressing **"..."** to the right of the pipe name, a menu with various options appear.
 We are going to go through the most commonly used.